by Lola Van Wagenen

-In the early 1970s, Pete Daniel and Raymond Smock stumbled upon a collection of Frances Benjamin Johnston's photographs at the Library of Congress.
-They published several images along with insightful commentary in A Talent for Detail: The Photographs of Miss Frances Benjamin Johnston 1889–1910 (1974).
-The first significant study of Johnston, the book remained the only monograph highlighting her life and work for almost thirty years.
-As late as 2001, one scholar claimed that with minor exceptions, most accounts of Johnston were largely derivative of this study.1
+In the early 1970s, Pete Daniel and Raymond Smock stumbled upon the collection of Frances Benjamin Johnston's photographs at the Library of Congress and subsequently published A Talent for Detail: The Photographs of Miss Frances Benjamin Johnston 1889–1910 (1974).
+This first significant study of Johnston remained the only monograph highlighting her life and work for almost thirty years.
+As late as 2001, one scholar wrote, in a review of a new book about Johnston, that, with minor exceptions, most accounts of Johnston were largely derivative of Daniel and Smock’s study.8

-Clio Visualizing History is grateful to Dr. Smock for facilitating this exhibit, and to both authors for granting permission to republish text from Chapter One, “Photobiography.”
+Clio Visualizing History is grateful to Dr. Smock for facilitating this exhibit, and to both authors for granting permission to publish a modified version of the text from Chapter One, “Photobiography,” in A Talent for Detail.
 The images accompanying the text are not necessarily presented in the same order or manner as they appear in A Talent for Detail; they have been selected specifically for this online exhibit format.
 In addition, some captions have been edited.

 The photographs included in this exhibit are held by the Library of Congress and represent only a small sample of the diversity and scope of Johnston’s work.
 A Talent for Detail: The Photographs of Miss Frances Benjamin Johnston 1889-1910 includes 179 images.
 To view a larger version, click on the image.